-PHAs are required to obtain an EIV Income and IVT report for each family any time the PHA conducts an annual reexamination.
-However, PHAs are not required to use the EIV Income and IVT reports:
+PHAs are required to obtain an EIV Income Report for each family any time the PHA conducts an annual reexamination.
+However, PHAs are not required to use the EIV Income Reports:

 - At annual reexamination if the PHA used Safe Harbor verification from another means-test federal assistance program to determine the family's income; or - During any interim reexaminations.